A longtime public defender and judge, Judge Kai Scott’s background appears tailor-made for a federal appointment by the Biden Administration.

 History of the Seat

-From 2003, Kenney has served as a Judge on the Delaware County Court of Common Pleas, which is the primary trial courts in Pennsylvania.
-As a Judge, Kenney presided over cases in civil and criminal matters, as well as domestic relations, juvenile, and family law matters.
-Over the last fifteen years, Kenney has presided over approximately 150 jury trials.
+From 2015, Scott has served as a Judge on the Philadelphia County Court of Common Pleas, which is the primary trial court in Pennsylvania.
+As a Judge, Scott presides over cases in civil and criminal matters, as well as domestic relations, juvenile, and family law matters.